jetavie/divination/README.md

 ### Contributing / Forking
 - Fork the repository and configure your own `.env`.
-- Avoid committing generated data or secrets—`.gitignore` already covers the sensitive files.
+- Avoid committing generated data or secrets -- `.gitignore` already covers the sensitive files.
 - Feel free to open pull requests with new commands or improvements.